Michael Brown Infrastructure Program Engineer

 To look after this valuable asset portfolio the City employs a range of programs and strategies, from regular

-road patrols ensuring compliance with Provincial minimum maintenance standards to full reconstruction projects.
+road patrols ensuring compliance with Provincial minimum maintenance standards to full reconstruction projects, and maintains a database of the City’s roads and their condition.
 On this page:

 Roads are constructed in